How to Become a Notary in South Carolina

 - A $10 fee to enroll your notary commission with the clerk of court in the county where you reside.

-- An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you as a notary.
-(This policy is optional.)
+- An errors and omissions insurance policy (optional) to protect yourself in the event you are sued for unintentional mistakes or a false claim is filed against you as a notary.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in South Carolina?

-An errors and omissions (E&O) insurance policy is optional in South Carolina and is not required to become a South Carolina notary public or to renew your notary commission.
-However, the American Association of Notaries strongly recommends every South Carolina notary obtain a notary E&O insurance policy.
+A notary errors and omissions (E&O) insurance policy is not required to become a South Carolina notary public or to renew your notary commission.
+However, the American Association of Notaries strongly recommends that every South Carolina notary obtain a notary E&O insurance policy.
 This insurance protects you from a claim if a client sues you as a notary.
-An E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage a South Carolina notary public selects.
+A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a South Carolina notary public.

 Do I need a notary bond to become a notary in South Carolina?